cherab/core/docs/source/available_modules.rst

    * - Package
      - Description
    * - `cherab-aug <https://github.com/cherab/aug>`_
-     - The CHERAB configuration package for AUG.
+     - The Cherab configuration package for AUG.
    * - `cherab-compass <https://github.com/cherab/compass>`_
-     - The CHERAB configuration package for COMPASS.
+     - The Cherab configuration package for COMPASS.
    * - cherab-iter
-     - Integrates CHERAB with IMAS and provides diagnostic configuration for ITER.
+     - Integrates Cherab with IMAS and provides diagnostic configuration for ITER.
 This package is under development but not yet publicly available.
    * - `cherab-jet <https://github.com/cherab/jet>`_
      - Experiment configuration package for JET.